-Tolls can be introduced in order to achieve several different objectives: infrastructure funding, traffic regulation and measures to limit congestion, as well as promoting public transport and modal transfer.
+Urban toll roads can be introduced in order to achieve several different objectives: infrastructure funding, traffic regulation and measures to limit congestion, as well as advertising for public transport and modal transfer.

 Fares can be adjusted to favour certain kinds of flows (logistics, etc.), depending on the number of passengers in the vehicle, or the type of vehicles.